Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Clinical diagnosis and evaluation of patients with musculoskeletal pain and dysfunction.
 Emphasis is on learning musculoskeletal clinical examination and diagnostic skills, with an evidence-based approach to the use of manual skills and clinical tests.
 This paper is restricted to medical graduates, and is a prerequisite for MSME709.
 9-day on-campus course.

 MSME 701 is designed to provide students with hands-on experience in musculoskeletal clinical diagnostic practice and theory.
-The teaching will cover all the basic anatomy, biomechanics and evidence base for the clinical techniques used in musculoskeletal diagnosis.
-The paper also covers critical reasoning, the pathophysiology of musculoskeletal and myofascial pain, radiology, and relevant neurology for accurate musculoskeletal diagnosis.
+The teaching will cover the basic anatomy, biomechanics and evidence base for the clinical techniques used in musculoskeletal diagnosis.
+The paper also covers critical reasoning in medicine, the pathophysiology of musculoskeletal and myofascial pain, the use and interpretation of radiology, and neurology relevant to the diagnosis of neuromusculoskeletal conditions.
 This paper is restricted to medical graduates and is a prerequisite for MSME 709 Clinical Therapeutics.

 |Paper title||Clinical Diagnosis|